munificent/craftinginterpreters/book/local-variables.md

 <aside name="hash">

-It would be a nice little optimization if we could check their hashes, but tokens aren't full LoxStrings, so we haven't calculated their hash yet.
+It would be a nice little optimization if we could check their hashes, but tokens aren't full LoxStrings, so we haven't calculated their hashes yet.

 </aside>